fluxnet/ONEFlux/README.md

 ### Evaluation ###
 * Deb Agarwal, daagarwal &lt;at&gt; lbl &lt;DOT&gt; gov
 * Sebastien Biraud, scbiraud &lt;at&gt; lbl &lt;DOT&gt; gov

+## Citation

+When using ONEFlux or referring to data products generated with ONEFlux, please consider citing our reference paper:
+> Pastorello et al. The FLUXNET2015 dataset and the ONEFlux processing pipeline for eddy covariance data.
+Scientific Data 7:225 (2020).
+[10.1038/s41597-020-0534-3](https://doi.org/10.1038/s41597-020-0534-3)

 **(THERE ARE CAVEATS AND KNOWN LIMITATIONS TO THIS CODE, PLEASE SEE [CAVEATS LIST](#caveats-and-known-limitations) (ABOVE)**